BCI & NEUROTECHNOLOGY SPRING SCHOOL 2025

 April 28 – May 7, 2025 (Vienna time)

+It’s quite amusing that we’re orchestrating the world’s largest neurotech event from Schiedlberg, a place where rabbits outnumber humans.
 Participants will access 140 hours of cutting-edge education, earning 14 credits and an exam certificate at no cost—an invaluable alternative to the typical $50,000 USD expense at prestigious universities.
 The potential value of our event, calculated at 82,881 attendees multiplied by $50,000 USD, amounts to a staggering $4,144,050,000 USD.
 We’re thrilled to offer this opportunity to individuals worldwide, free of charge.

 WIN A UNICORN EDUCATION KIT MINI!